Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Spring Boot 4 · Kotlin Four-Layer Design

 4.1 Basic Principles

-• Nullable handling: Java uses Optional, Kotlin uses Nullable
+• Nullable handling: Kotlin nullable types (Product?)

 • Simple queries: use JPA Query Methods